Abdul Hakeem Baloch: Political career

 He began his political career with Pakistan Peoples Party and served as a provincial minister of Sindh.

-He was elected to the National Assembly of Pakistan from NA-258 (Karachi-XX) on ticket of Pakistan Muslim League (N) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan from NA-258 (Karachi-XX) on ticket of Pakistan Muslim League (N) in the 2013 Pakistani general election.

 In 2013, he was made the Minister of State for Railways before being appointed as Minister of State for Communication in the Cabinet of Prime Minister Nawaz Sharif.

 In 2016, he quit PML-N and rejoined Pakistan Peoples Party and resigned from the National Assembly seat that he won on PML-N ticket.

 He ran for the seat of National Assembly from NA-258 (Karachi-XX) on ticket of PPP in by-election held in 2016 and retained the seat.
-He was given cabinet portfolio of Minister of State for Railways.

 He ran for the NA-237 Malir seat on the ticket of Pakistan Peoples Party in the by-election held in October 2022 and won the elections by getting 32567 votes.